 Where and when does HighPoint Hybrid Academy meet?

-There are multiple campuses to choose from:
+There are multiple campuses to choose from for the upcoming year:

 How does lunch work?